Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 ### 2.5 - Accessing the Conversation Object

 The next step is to have a user to retrieve the Conversation that was created.
 The `login` method returns a promise with the `app`.
 A user can be a member of many conversations you can call `app.getConversations()` to get them all.
-In this case we know the conversation you want so we'll request it with `app.getConversation(YOUR_CONVERSATION_ID)`.
+In this case we know the conversation you want so we'll request it with `app.getConversation(YOUR_CONVERSATION_ID)`:

 ```js
 joinConversation(userToken) {